MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-introduction.md

 ### Statistical Analysis

-In addition to descriptive statistics and crosstabs, RevoScaleR provides functions for fitting linear and binary logistic regression models, generalized linear models, k-means models, and decision trees and forests.
+In addition to descriptive statistics and crosstabs, RevoScaleR provides functions for fitting linear and binary logistic regression models, generalized linear models, k-means models, and decision trees and forests, among others.
 These functions access .xdf files or other data sources directly or operate on data frames in memory.
 Because these functions are so efficient and do not require that all of the data be in memory at one time, you can analyze huge data sets without requiring huge computing power.
 In particular, you can relax assumptions previously required.
 For example, instead of assuming a linear or polynomial functional form in a model, you can break independent variables into many categories providing a completely flexible functional form.
 The many degrees of freedom provided by large data sets, combined with RevoScaleR’s efficiency, make this approach feasible.

 ### Writing Your Own Analyses for Large Data Sets

 All of the main analysis functions in ScaleR use updating or external memory algorithms, that is, they analyze a chunk of data, update the results, then move on to the next chunk of data and repeat the process.
 When all the data has been processed (sometimes multiple times), final results can be calculated and the analysis is complete.
 You can write your own functions to process a chunk of data and update results, and use ScaleR functionality to provide you with access to your data file chunk by chunk.
-Fore more information, see [Write custom chunking algorithms in ScaleR](scaler-getting-started-4-write-chunking-algorithms.md).
+For more information, see [Write custom chunking algorithms in ScaleR](scaler-getting-started-4-write-chunking-algorithms.md).

 ## See Also